sharmavins23/Scientia/APPLIED SCIENCE/Engineering and Technology/Electrical Engineering/Analog Circuits/Integrated Circuits/Electronic Crystal Oscillator.md

-#ComputerArchitecture

 An electronic crystal oscillator (or clock generator), is a chip that generates a symmetrical square wave for computer systems.
+It is an [[Integrated Circuits (Analog)|analog integrated circuit]].

 ## Construction